-The first and foremost operation included in eCommerce fulfillment is warehousing or the storage of your products.
-It consists of storing your products in an organized fashion for better accessibility.
+The first and foremost operation included in eCommerce fulfillment is warehousing or storing your products.
+It consists of storing your products in an organised fashion for better accessibility.

 The next crucial aspect of order fulfillment is inventory management, where a record of all the products is maintained so you can always stay up-to-date about the products that are out of stock and replenish the stock accordingly.

 Inventory management makes it easier for you to assess customer demands and forecast in advance for your business.
-Also, it helps you stay much more organized and streamline your demand and supply accordingly.
+Also, it helps you stay much more organised and streamline your order and supply accordingly.

-Order management refers to the management of incoming orders that are received on your eCommerce website.
-With efficient order management, you can ensure that no order is missed out, and all of them are processed correctly before being delivered.
+Order management refers to the managing of incoming orders received on your eCommerce website.
+With efficient order management, you can ensure that no order gets missed and all are processed correctly before delivery.

-Picking and packaging need to be done with complete accuracy and precision so that no incorrect order is packed and delivered to the customer.
-Also, if not packaged correctly, the order can leave a negative impression on the customer and hamper their chances of returning to your website for business.
+Picking and packaging must be done with complete accuracy and precision so that no incorrect order is packed and delivered to the customer.
+Also, if packaged correctly, the order can leave a positive impression on the customer and hamper their chances of returning to your website for business.

 The next and most crucial part of the fulfillment process is the shipping and logistics of the orders.
 Once all the above procedures are done, a delivery executive is picked up who takes it to a courier hub from where it is further shipped to the customer’s delivery address.

 Proper shipping of the orders will ensure that they are delivered on time to your customers without tampering or damage.
 Therefore, it is recommended that you ship with the best courier partner for your shipments, so you don’t have to regret or pay extra later on.